pub struct FilterContext {

 Filter Effects 1: https://www.w3.org/TR/filter-effects/#attr-valuedef-in-fillpaint

-sourcepub fn into_output(self) -> Result<SharedImageSurface, Error>
+Sourcepub fn into_output(self) -> Result<SharedImageSurface, Error>

 pub fn into_output(self) -> Result<SharedImageSurface, Error>

-into the surface corresponding to the output of the filter
+Converts this FilterContext into the surface corresponding to the output of the filter

 chain.